 Yes, there are Etiquette considerations when it comes to websites.
-Basically Etiquette is just another word for best practices, right?
-In this case it’s called customer service.
+Etiquette is just another word for best practices, right?
+In this case, it’s called customer service.

 Customer Service Involves Both Sides

-Today we’ll talk about the basics both sides should consider when it comes to using websites to communicate for business.
-For example, what business site owners should implement when it comes to providing information and responding to inquiries.
+Today, we’ll talk about the basics both sides should consider when using websites to communicate for business.
+For example, what business site owners should implement when providing information and responding to inquiries.

 Basic Etiquette for Business Website Owners:

 (These are the bare-bone basics.
 I discuss all the variables of having a successful business website on my consulting blog.)